Logo

 All applications build with Microsoft Visual C++ 6.0, Microsoft Development

-- The system, snmp, ip, tcp, udp, icmp mibgroups function
+- The system, snmp, ip, tcp, udp and icmp MIB-groups work (requires the

 - The Net-SNMP agent runs as an AgentX master agent or as subagent.